 It is acknowledged that whilst Saunders-Roe history in aviation does not necessarily connect directly into BAE Systems, the inter-relationship with the various companies, products, personnel and heritage run in such close parallels to Vickers, Hawker Siddeley and Gloster-Saro that we believe they deserve recognition.

-Based at Cowes on the Isle of Wight, Saunders-Roe Limited was created in 1929 when Alliott Verdon-Roe left AVRO and with his business partner John Lord, took control of boat builders S.E.
+Based at Cowes, on the Isle of Wight, Saunders-Roe Limited was created in 1929 when Alliott Verdon-Roe left AVRO and along with his business partner John Lord, took control of boat builders S.E.
 Saunders Limited.

 Under the name Saunders-Roe Limited (abbreviated to SARO), development and production increased: firstly with the construction of twelve A.17 Cutty Sark monoplanes, twenty-two A.19 Cloud flying boats for the RAF and thirty-one A.27 London reconnaissance aircraft for use on patrol around the UK and Canadian Coastlines.

-In 1931, Whitehall Securities took a substantial holding in Saunders-Roe Limited.
-Whitehall Securities already had a substantial stake in Spartan Aircraft Limited (Southampton) which it subsequently merged with Saunders-Roe Limited in 1933.
+In 1931, investment firm Whitehall Securities took a substantial holding in Saunders-Roe Limited.
+Whitehall already had a substantial stake in Spartan Aircraft Limited (Southampton) which it subsequently merged with Saunders-Roe Limited in 1933.

 During the conflict, two further factories were opened on the Island of Anglesey, with Saunders-Roe Limited converting and maintaining Consolidated Catalina flying boats at Llanfaes.
 Meanwhile, their marine sister company (now known as Saunders Engineering and Shipbuilding – SEAS), diversified into the production of motor bodies for Crossley Motors.

 Saunders-Roe aviation activities mainly concentrated on the manufacturing of 462 of the RJ Mitchell designed Supermarine Walrus Mk1 and Mk2’s as well as 290 Supermarine Sea Otters.

-In 1947, the company experimented with jet power with the SR.A/1 flying boat fighter and although it proved to have good performance and handling, the withdrawal of the Beryl Jet Engine from production by Metropolitan Vickers saw the whole project mothballed in 1950.
+In 1947, the company experimented in jet power with the SR.A/1 flying boat fighter and although it proved to have good performance and handling, the withdrawal of the Metropolitan Vickers Beryl jet engine from production saw the whole project mothballed in 1950.

-The company also went through a difficult period in the early 1950’s with the further cancellation of the SR.45 Princess, one of the world’s largest all-metal flying boats.
+The company also went through a difficult period during the early 1950’s with the further cancellation of the SR.45 Princess, one of the world’s largest all-metal flying boats.